2012 FIFA Ballon d'Or: FIFA Ballon d'Or

 A shortlist of 23 male players was compiled by members of FIFA's Football Committee as well as a group of experts from France Football.
 It was announced on 29 October 2012.

 There were three voters per FIFA member federation, one journalist and the coaches and captain of the national men's team.
 Each picked a first (5 points), second (3 points) and third choice (1 point), with their choices made public by FIFA.
 This was cut to a set of three "finalists" – Lionel Messi, Andrés Iniesta and Cristiano Ronaldo – on 29 November 2012.

 The odds-on favourite Lionel Messi won the award.
 Messi won all three FIFA Ballons d'Or since its inception in 2010 and also won both predecessor awards (the Ballon d'Or and FIFA World Player of the Year) in 2009.

 The results for the 2012 FIFA Ballon d'Or were:

-The following 20 men were originally in contention for the 2012 FIFA Ballon d’Or:
+The following twenty players were also in contention for the award: